-The McNamee Law Firm Obtains Judicial Annulment
+The McNamee Lochner P.C.
+Obtains Judicial Annulment

 The Appellate Division, Third Department in Albany has unanimously affirmed the judgment of Acting Supreme Court Justice Richard Meyer, who had annulled an administrative decision by the Adirondack Park Agency against an organic farm in the Town of Essex.
-Lewis Family Farm, Inc. was successfully represented in the challenge by McNamee senior partner John J. Privitera, Esq., with the assistance of Jacob F. Lamme, Esq.
+Lewis Family Farm, Inc. was successfully represented in the challenge by McNamee Lochner P.C. senior partner John J. Privitera, Esq., with the assistance of Jacob F. Lamme, Esq.

 In this case, the Adirondack Park Agency imposed a $50,000 fine against the Lewis Family Farm, a premier, 1,200 acre organic farm in the Champlain Valley, because it constructed farm worker housing without an Agency permit.
 The Agency ordered the Lewis Farm to submit to the Agency's jurisdiction on all matters of farm development and further directed the Farm to apply for an "after the fact permit" for a single family "residential subdivision" for the three farm worker houses built by the Farm near its barns.

-The McNamee Firm maintained that the Agency lacked jurisdiction over farm buildings; that New York State's Right-to-Farm Law protected the Lewis Family Farm as against all land use regulations; that no residential subdivision had occurred because the farm worker houses were part of the farm operation; and, that the penalty was illegal.
-The McNamee Firm also raised, for the first time in New York's history, the Farm Conservation Clause in the State Constitution, leading to the first judicial reference to this important constitutional clause.
+McNamee Lochner P.C. maintained that the Agency lacked jurisdiction over farm buildings; that New York State's Right-to-Farm Law protected the Lewis Family Farm as against all land use regulations; that no residential subdivision had occurred because the farm worker houses were part of the farm operation; and, that the penalty was illegal.
+McNamee Lochner P.C. also raised, for the first time in New York's history, the Farm Conservation Clause in the State Constitution, leading to the first judicial reference to this important constitutional clause.
 The courts upheld the Lewis Family Farm on all counts and annulled the Agency's action.
 Lewis Family Farm, Inc. v.
 Adirondack Park Agency, 20 Misc.3d 1114, 867 N.Y.S.2d 375 (Sup.
 Ct.
 Essex County 2008); Lewis Family Farm, Inc. v.
 Adirondack Park Agency, 64 A.D.3d 1009, 883 N.Y.S.2d 782 (3d Dep't 2009).

 The unanimous decision of the Third Department is so definitive that the New York State Attorney General declined to seek review by the New York Court of Appeals.